My Favorite (and not so favorite) Vegan Sprinkles

 - beeswax

-- beaver anal gland secretions (artificial vanilla flavoring)
+- anal gland secretions (natural flavors)

 Where can I buy vegan sprinkles near me?